VladViger/pasha_task/README.md

 - move lazyLoader files
 - add polyfill for IE (Promise)
 - optimize importing libs (moment, etc.)
+- add in server redirect from 404 to main page
 - refresh the example

 ### Questions: